SNP genotyping: Single strand conformation polymorphism

 Single-stranded DNA (ssDNA) folds into a tertiary structure.
 The conformation is sequence dependent and most single base pair mutations will alter the shape of the structure.
 When applied to a gel, the tertiary shape will determine the mobility of the ssDNA, providing a mechanism to differentiate between SNP alleles.
 This method first involves PCR amplification of the target DNA.
 The double-stranded PCR products are denatured using heat and formaldehyde to produce ssDNA.
 The ssDNA is applied to a non-denaturing electrophoresis gel and allowed to fold into a tertiary structure.
-Differences in DNA sequence will alter the tertiary conformation and be detected as a difference in the ssDNA strand mobility (Costabile et al. 2006).
+Differences in DNA sequence will alter the tertiary conformation and be detected as a difference in the ssDNA strand mobility.
 This method is widely used because it is technically simple, relatively inexpensive and uses commonly available equipment.
 However compared to other SNP genotyping methods, the sensitivity of this assay is lower.
 It has been found that the ssDNA conformation is highly dependent on temperature and it is not generally apparent what the ideal temperature is.
 Very often the assay will be carried out using several different temperatures.
-There is also a restriction on the length of fragment because the sensitivity drops when sequences longer than 400 bp are used (Costabile et al. 2006).
+There is also a restriction on the length of fragment because the sensitivity drops when sequences longer than 400 bp are used.